Hamilton (musical): Critical response

-Marilyn Stasio, in her review of the Off-Broadway production of the show for Variety, wrote, "The music is exhilarating, but the lyrics are a big surprise.
+Marilyn Stasio, in her review of the off-Broadway production of the show for Variety, wrote, "The music is exhilarating, but the lyrics are a big surprise.
 The sense, as well as the sound of the sung dialogue, has been purposely suited to each character.
 George Washington, a stately figure in Jackson's dignified performance, sings in polished prose. ...
 In the end, Miranda's impassioned narrative of one man's story becomes the collective narrative of a nation, a nation built by immigrants who occasionally need to be reminded where they came from."

-In his review of the Off-Broadway production, Jesse Green in New York wrote, "The conflict between independence and interdependence is not just the show's subject but also its method: It brings the complexity of forming a union from disparate constituencies right to your ears. ...
+In his review of the off-Broadway production, Jesse Green in New York wrote, "The conflict between independence and interdependence is not just the show's subject but also its method: It brings the complexity of forming a union from disparate constituencies right to your ears. ...
 Few are the theatergoers who will be familiar with all of Miranda's touchstones.
-I caught the verbal references to Rodgers and Hammerstein, Gilbert and Sullivan, Sondheim, West Side Story, and 1776, but other people had to point out to me the frequent hat-tips to hip-hop ...
+I caught the verbal references to Rodgers and Hammerstein, Gilbert and Sullivan, [Stephen] Sondheim, West Side Story, and 1776, but other people had to point out to me the frequent hat-tips to hip-hop ...
 Whether it's a watershed, a breakthrough, and a game-changer, as some have been saying, is another matter.
 Miranda is too savvy (and loves his antecedents too much) to try to reinvent all the rules at once. ...
 Those duels, by the way—there are three of them—are superbly handled, the highlights of a riveting if at times overbusy staging by the director Thomas Kail and the choreographer Andy Blankenbuehler."

 Although giving a positive review, Elisabeth Vincentelli, of the New York Post (which was founded by Hamilton himself), wrote that Hamilton and Burr's love/hate relationship "fails to drive the show—partly because Miranda lacks the charisma and intensity of the man he portrays", and that "too many of the numbers are exposition-heavy lessons, as if this were 'Schoolhouse Rap!'
 The show is burdened with eye-glazingly dull stretches, especially those involving George Washington."